IBM/example-health-apis/README.md

 ### Pre-requisites

-- In order to create a DB2 RESTful servoce, the system pre-requisite is to have DB2 v11 or v12 with associated PTFs for REST API support.
+- In order to create a DB2 RESTful service, the system pre-requisite is to have DB2 v11 or v12 with associated PTFs for REST API support.
 (Info on APARs here:<br/> http://www-01.ibm.com/support/docview.wss?uid=isg1II14827 )

-- The Service Creator will also need to hace some sort of REST client tool.
+- The Service Creator will also need to have some sort of REST client tool.
 That can be in the form of a browser plug-in (such as Rest Client for Firefox or Advanced Rest Client for Chrome) or a desktop too such as SoapUI.

 - The **z/OS Connect Build Toolkit** will be needed for the .sar file generation.
 This tool can be run either on the mainframe (omvs) or in a Windows command interface.
-These instractions do so on Windows. <br/> The build toolkit is packaged as a zip file and cab be obtained here: <br/> https://developer.ibm.com/mainframe/zos-connect-ee-build-toolkit/
+These instructions do so on Windows. <br/> The build toolkit is packaged as a zip file and cab be obtained here: <br/> https://developer.ibm.com/mainframe/zos-connect-ee-build-toolkit/

 ## Flow